-The best coffee is fresh coffee.
-If your beans (or grounds) sit out and get exposed to air or moisture, they lose some precious flavor.
-Leave them out too long, and they stale and disgusting.
+The best coffee is fresh.
+If your beans (or grounds) sit out and get exposed to air or moisture, they lose precious flavor.
+Leave them out too long, and they become stale.
 If you’re going to the effort of making good coffee at home, you need to make sure you’re storing your raw materials properly.

 Let’s look at the best gear for the job.

 Update, 7/30/21: Verified that all picks are still up to date and recommended.

 But first—a quick primer on storing your coffee.

 The best form to store coffee in is whole beans.
 The increased surface area of pre-ground coffee means it’s more exposed to the air and so goes stale faster.
 We really recommend you grab a good coffee grinder and grind your beans just before you brew.

 However, whether you store your coffee as whole beans or grounds, you still need to look after it.
 It should be kept in a cool dry place.
 Really, your coffee should be stored anywhere that’s out of direct sunlight and away from your stove, and where there’s no risk of it getting damp.

 Also, make sure you don’t buy too much coffee.
 A week or two’s supply is the right amount to keep on hand.
 Any more and you risk it getting stale.

 There’s absolutely no need to keep your coffee in the refrigerator.
 At best, it won’t make a difference.
 At worst, the cold will cause the moisture already in the air in the container to condense dampening—and ruining—your coffee.
 If you need to extend your coffee’s storage life, say because you’re heading off on vacation or you accidentally ordered too much, you can freeze it for a few months in a sealed bag with the air squeezed out.
 Just let it defrost before brewing.